Durgaprasad-Budhwani/saml-idp/README.md

 # Introduction

-This app provides a simple SAML Identity Provider (IdP) to test SAML 2.0 Service Providers (SPs) with the [SAML 2.0 Web Browser SSO Profile](http://en.wikipedia.org/wiki/SAML_2.0#Web_Browser_SSO_Profile) or the Single Logout Profile.
+This app provides a simple Serverless SAML Identity Provider (IdP) to test SAML 2.0 Service Providers (SPs) with the [SAML 2.0 Web Browser SSO Profile](http://en.wikipedia.org/wiki/SAML_2.0#Web_Browser_SSO_Profile) or the Single Logout Profile.

 > **This sample is not intended for use with production systems!**